Munitions

 • Hsiung Feng II

-Taiwan's Hsiung Feng II (HF-2) is a subsonic anti-ship cruise missile developed by NCSIST, with ship, shore, mobile trailer, and air-launched versions documented in official and reference sources.
+Taiwan's Hsiung Feng II (HF-2) is an NCSIST-developed subsonic anti-ship cruise missile family with ship, fixed-site, mobile-trailer, coastal-defense, and air-launched basing documented in official and specialist sources.

 Profile / Specs